musl/the-kube/README.md

 ## Node Allocation
 - 1 Freebsd gateway/proxy/firewall Node
 - 3+ CoreOS Container Linux Nodes

+## Features
+- Two-phase PXE install to put CoreOS Container Linux on local disk.
+- Config transpilation and validation.
+Edit the yaml, get well-formed, validated JSON.
+- LVM Thinpool on each node for playing around with local persistent volume claims and LVM provisioners in K8s
+- dedicated volume for docker images, configs, and container filesystems.
+- DHCP is the athority for hostnames, addresses and the like.
+This may not be a "feature" but until I write or pull in some fabric, and inventory system, this will do.

 ## What I Did and You Can Too
 1. setup freebsd on an APU